-What do I mean?
-You have to practice running at the pace you are aiming to hold for the entire distance, and often times, practice at paces that exceed goal marathon race pace.
+You have to practice running at the pace you are aiming to hold for the entire distance.
+In addition, practice at paces that exceed goal marathon race pace.

-A pace you can hold for a relatively much longer period of time.
-It isn’t that you can’t run a sub 2.40 marathon, you just haven’t spent adequate time running at that particular pace.
-Running at 7.30 mile pace every day is not going to get you to this goal.
+Remember, it isn’t that you cannot run a sub 2.40 marathon.
+You just haven’t spent adequate time running at that particular pace.
+Running at 7:30 mile pace every day is not going to get you to this goal.

-The goal is to extend the amount of time you are spending at goal race pace and capitalizing on your body’s ability to clear lactic acid faster then it is building up.
-This is the real secret to running a sub 2.40 marathon.
+The goal is to extend the amount of time you are spending at goal race pace.
+In addition, capitalizing on your body’s ability to clear lactic acid faster than it is building up.
+So, this is the real secret to running a sub 2.40 marathon.
 The Kenyans are masters at this.

 Clearing lactic acid, while at race pace, will guard you from slowing down and get you under that 6.06 per mile pace all the way to the finish line.